Russia hits record daily COVID-19 deaths, cases; world weekly toll -9%

 In Mexico, Baja California is the only state with a high-risk level, orange on the stoplight risk system.
 Low-risk green states rose to 20 in the past week, including Mexico City and Mexico state, with only 11 yellow.
 Prime tourist destination Yucatan remains yellow.

-On Sunday, Chile reported 12 more deaths.
-On Saturday: Peru 24, Colombia 34 and Argentina three.
+On Sunday, Chile reported 12 more deaths, Peru 27, Colombia 35 and Argentina three.
 These numbers are way down from records: Peru with 1,154, Colombia with 754, Argentina with 791, Chile with 316.

 Chile has the highest vaccination rate on the continent at 84.1% with Brazil at 74.0%, Argentina 68.7%, Colombia at 56.2% and Peru 51.5%.